Ansible Community Guide¶

 I want to make my first code changes to a collection or to

-ansible-base.
+ansible-core.
 How do I set up my Python development environment?

 I would like to get more efficient as a developer.
 How can I find editors, linters, and other tools that will support my Ansible development efforts?

 I want my code to meet Ansible’s guidelines.
 Where can I find guidance on coding in Ansible?